iainelder/backups/borg-try-to-restore-to-a-different-computer.md

-# Borg: Try to restore t o a different computer
+# Borg: Try to restore to a different computer

 First I will try to restore to a local VM.
 This may help when testing the upgrade to Ubuntu 22.

 But how do I set up a local VM?
 It's been a while.

+## Setting up a local VM

 I use VirtualBox and Vagrant to manage my local VMs.